-Appendix
+Appendices

 Appendix 1 - Mean values (sd) of several phenotypic traits studied in non-competitive laboratory conditions in Chapuis et al. (2017).
 SM = sexual maturity.
 The biovolume was estimated based on an ellipsoid considering shell length and width meaured as estimates of its height and diameter respectively, and fecundity was estimated over two weeks.